nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 2. AddressBook shows a list of people
 3. User requests to delete a specific person in the list
 4. AddressBook deletes the person
     Use case ends.

 **Extensions**

 * 2a.
 The list is empty.
   Use case ends.

 * 3a.
 The given index is invalid.
     * 3a1.
 AddressBook shows an error message.
       Use case resumes at step 2.

+**Use case: Adding a client**

+**MSS**

+1. User add a new client by providing the necessary information including the person's name, phone number, email, address, and optional tags.
+2. FAPro validates the provided information and adds the person to the address book.
+3. FAPro shows the client information in the list.
+    Use case ends.

+**Use case: Edit a client's info**

+**MSS**

+1. User edits an existing client's information in FAPro by providing the updated information.
+2. FAPro validates the provided information and edits the information.
+3. FAPro shows the updated client information in the list.
+    Use case ends.

+**Use case: Find a client by name**

+**MSS**

+1. User provides one or more keywords for the seach.
+2. FAPro performs a case-insensitive search for people whose names contain any of the provided keywords.
+3. FAPro returns a list of people matching at least one keyword.
+    Use case ends.

 **Use case: Viewing a client's profile**